Goosse/woocommerce-dymo-barcodes/README.md

-Woocommerce Product Barcodes
+## Woocommerce Product Barcodes ##

-Allows printing of product labels using a DYMO LabelWriter printer.
+Allows printing of product barcode labels using a DYMO LabelWriter printer.

-== Installation ==

-1. Download the plugin file to your computer and unzip it
-2. Using an FTP program, or your hosting control panel, upload the unzipped plugin folder to your WordPress installation's wp-content/plugins/ directory.
+### Features

-3. Activate the plugin from the Plugins menu within the WordPress admin.
+- Print barcode labels from the WordPress admin.
+- Select from medium and large labels in the settings.
+- Configure what data prints on each label in the settings.
+- Export labels in .csv format to import into Dymo software for bulk printing.

+### Usage

+1. Install Dymo LabelWriter printer software.
+2. Connect Dymo LabelWriter 450 barcode printer.
+3. Allow Plugins in your Browser.
+4. Go to WooCommerce > Settings > Integration > Barcodes and choose Dymo printer from list, choose label size and design simple barcode label.